 The Nursery is open term time only from 8.30 a.m to 3 p.m, Monday to Friday.
 We offer flexible sessions that can be made up of a combination of mornings, afternoons or all day.
 Changes to sessions can be made 3 times a year (September, January and April) and will do our best to accommodate all requests.

 Fees for Children Entitled to Grant Funding

-At St Hugh of Lincoln Nursery School, we recommend that Government-funded children are required to take a minimum of 2 sessions per week.
+At St Hugh of Lincoln Nursery School, we recommend that Government-funded children take a minimum of 2 sessions per week.

-Please note that we allow a maximum of 6 hours to be claimed per day under the Government funding (15 hours or 30 hours), and therefore the cost of a full day (6½ hours) is as shown below:
+Please note that we allow a maximum of 6 hours to be claimed per day under the Government funding (15 hours or 30 hours), therefore the cost of a full day (6½ hours) is shown below (fees as of 1st September 2019):

 Fees for Children who are Not Entitled to Grant Funding